Set up MCP with Cursor and Claude.

 Drive your Hilla boards from any AI client.
 Five minutes, two config files, no surprises.

 MCP (Model Context Protocol) lets external AI tools read and write to your Hilla boards directly.
-This guide gets it running in Cursor and Claude.
-It assumes a Hilla account and an active MCP key from /settings.
+This guide gets it running in Cursor and Claude Desktop.
+It assumes a Hilla account and an API token from Settings → API Tokens.

 Add the server to Cursor.